adintegra/rag-for-disease-outbreaks/README.md

 #### Ollama

 [Ollama](https://ollama.com/) makes it easy to run LLMs locally.
 Download and run the installer.
-Once installed, run your model of choice, e.g.:
+Once installed, run your model of choice, e.g. [llama3.2 3B](https://ollama.com/library/llama3.2):

+The following are some suggested options for running the model on a separate computer in the same network:

 ```
 export OLLAMA_HOST=0.0.0.0
 export OLLAMA_KEEP_ALIVE=15m
 export OLLAMA_FLASH_ATTENTION=true
 export OLLAMA_KV_CACHE_TYPE=q8_0
-ollama run phi4
+ollama serve
 ```

 By default, Ollama will expose its API on port 11434.

 Also, by default, Ollama will limit its context window to 2048 tokens.
 This is too low for our use case.
-Therefore, we should adjust it before running our model or simply create our own version with an expanded context window:
+Therefore, we should adjust it before running our model or simply create our own model version with an expanded context window.
+To do so:

 ```
+ollama run llama3.2
 ...
 >>> /set parameter num_ctx 16768
->>> /save bla
+>>> /save llama3.2_16kctx
 >>> /bye
 ...
 ```